-In connection with the closing of the Merger, FinTech redeemed a total of 4,938,232 shares of its common stock at a redemption price of \$10.086957 per share pursuant to the terms of the Company's amended and restated certificate of incorporation in effect at the Merger closing, resulting in a total payment to redeeming stockholders of approximately \$49,811,733.84.
+The Merger was approved by FinTech's stockholders at the Special Meeting of FinTech Stockholders held on July 20, 2018.
+In connection with the closing of the Merger, FinTech redeemed a total of 4,938,232 shares of its common stock at a redemption price of \$10.086957 per share, resulting in a total payment to redeeming stockholders of approximately \$49.8 million.
+The aggregate consideration paid in the Merger consisted of (i) \$102.0 million in cash and (ii) 17.2 million shares of FinTech common stock.

-Immediately following the Merger, there were 36,182,783 shares of the Company's common stock outstanding, warrants to purchase 8,959,999 shares of the Company's common stock and 3,371,389 shares reserved for issuance under the Omnibus Plan, of which stock options to purchase 2,763,219 shares of common stock and restricted stock units in respect of 21,189 shares of common stock were granted to employees and independent directors of the Company in connection with the Closing.
-As of the Closing Date, the former stockholders of Intermex owned approximately 48.3% of the Company's outstanding common stock, the former stockholders of FinTech owned approximately 51.7% of the Company's outstanding common stock (20.4% held by FinTech's initial stockholders).
+After the completion of the transactions on the Closing Date, there were 36,182,783 shares of International Money Express, Inc. common stock outstanding, warrants to purchase 8,959,999 shares of common stock and 3,371,389 shares reserved for issuance under the International Money Express, Inc. 2018 Equity Compensation Plan, of which stock options to purchase 2,763,219 shares of common stock and restricted stock units in respect of 21,189 shares of common stock were granted to employees and independent directors of the Company in connection with the completion of the transactions.
+As of the Closing Date, the former stockholders of Intermex owned approximately 48.3% and the former stockholders of FinTech owned approximately 51.7% of the combined company's outstanding common stock.